-Because you are _______ (fill in the blank) and different, what are the implications for me and the world as I know/understand/like it?
-One response for me, personally and professionally, then is the following.
-Between and among us, there are zillions of differences, e.g. home town, education, values, lifestyle, favorite ice cream flavor, sports team, etc. Of course there are differences and always will be.
+In my mind, the notion of Difference still retains the underlying opportunity of ‘So What?’
+Let’s just pursue that thought.
+Because you are _______ (fill in the blank) and different, what are the implications for you and me and the world as we know/understand/like it?
+My response, personally and professionally, is this: between and among us, there are gazillions of differences, e.g., hometown, education, values, lifestyle, favorite ice cream flavor, hot dogs with mustard or ketchup, sports teams, aisle or window seat, shaken or stirred, and so on.
+There are differences and always will be.